 The mid-to-late 1950s was a dangerous time for black American people.
 Emmett Till was murdered in 1955.
 Rosa Parks refused to give up her seat and the subsequent Montgomery Bus Boycott took place that year until 1956.
 Racism was rife and nothing was being done to resolve it.
 The KKK and their supporters became rampant in their aim to exterminate blackness from their country.
 In the midst of this, a black athlete from Silver, South Carolina, strove to reach the pinnacle of a sport dominated by white athletes.
 Her name was Althea Gibson.

 Althea was born to Daniel and Annie Bell Gibson, who worked as sharecroppers on a cotton farm.
 They moved to Harlem in 1930.
 Where they moved was a designated sporting area and by the time she was 12, Althea had already become the New York City women’s paddle tennis champion.
 Two years later, she entered the ATA New York State Championship and won.
 She then went on to win the ATA national championship in the girls’ division in 1944 and 1945, and then a run of ten consecutive national ATA women’s titles from 1947 to 1956.
 This success and evident prowess caught the attention of Walter Johnson.
 He was active within the African-American tennis community and helped her gain the funding to enter bigger tournaments and the USTA (United States Tennis Association).

 In 1958, Gibson defended her Wimbledon titles in singles and doubles, the U.S. National singles title, and reached World #1 again.
 She retired that year but stayed close to the sport as she pursued a new career – golfing.
 In 1964, she became the first African-American woman to join the LPGA tour.
 She was one of the tour’s top 50 earners for five years, in the backdrop of further racial segregation.
 Clubhouses had a race ban and she would often have to change in her car because of it.
-She retired in 1978 with a highest rank of #27.
+She retired in 1978 with her highest rank of #27.